 This article illustrates how to record a call or meeting.

-Any call or meeting can be recorded.
-Audio, video of the active speaker(s), and screen sharing activity will be recorded and saved as an MP4 file.
+After the participants started the recording, audio, video of the active speaker(s), and shared content will be recorded and saved as a Lark Minutes file.

 1. Record a call

 In a call, either participant can record the call by clicking Start recording.
-The other participant will receive a prompt asking for their approval (only the first time).
+The other participant will receive a prompt asking for their approval.
 If they approve, the recording will start.
+Both participants will receive a "Recording started" reminder and the one who starts recording will become the host.

 2. Record a meeting